-This easy, compact and fast-growing vegetable is best sown little and often for harvesting across the seasons.
-The young roots are delicious raw, roasted or added to stews, and you can cook the leaves too, in a similar way to kale.
+This easy, compact and fast-growing root vegetable is best sown little and often for harvesting from early summer into autumn.
+The young roots are sweet and tender, delicious raw, roasted or added to stews, and the young leaves are edible too.

 Jobs to do now

 - Early turnips – sow March to June, for harvesting throughout summer.
 Some early varieties, such as ‘Atlantic’ and ‘Purple Top Milan’, can also be sown under cloches in February

 - Maincrop turnips – sow July to mid-August, for harvesting in autumn

 Varieties with an RHS Award of Garden Merit (AGM) always make a good choice, as they performed well in our trials – see our list of AGM fruit and veg.

 Turnips seeds are widely available in garden centres and from online suppliers.